jaysoo/jaysoo.ca/_posts/2015-02-25-exploring-flux-and-react-part-1-stores.markdown

 to learn has much as I can from what people have done.
 I thought I would contribute back by presenting my own thoughts and learnings.

 Although I will be sharing examples using both Flux and React, they are actually orthogonal to each other.
 You could, for example, use Angular with Flux, Backbone with React, and so forth.

+I will be releasing each post separately in the next week or so:

+1. [Flux] On Stores and Domain Events
+2. [React] A Tale of Two Components
+3. [React] Late-Binding Through Contexts

-I welcome all feedback on the subject, so please leave a comment at the end if you have one.
+Of course, I welcome all feedback on the subject, so please leave a comment at the end if you have one.

 ## What are Stores?